RedWn/Satellite-Simulator/README.md

 ## Description
-A physical simualation for the movement of satallites in orbit in relation to earth done for a university project. using JavaScript and three.js for the graphical output and physical calculations and lil.gue for the control interface.
+A physical simulation for the movement of satellites' orbits in relation to Earth done for a university project. using JavaScript and three.js for the graphical output and physical calculations and lil-gui for the control interface.

 ## Code Classes